vert-x/mod-redis/README.md

 ## Authentication

-The module will do authentication
+TODO: The module will do authentication.

+Authentication is done using the `auth` command.
+However the connection lifecycle is managed by the module so it is not trivial when to execute the command from the client side.
+The idea is that the module will call this method internally at the right time.

 ## Monitor

-The module will do monitoring
+TODO: The module will do monitoring

 ## Server info